schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <img src="Generalized_Linear_Models_files/figure-html/unnamed-chunk-28-1.png" width="90%" />

 While the linear predictior scale is a straight line, the response scale clearly is a curve-of-diminishing returns.
 That opens up the possibility that learning the novel pump design has a constant multiplier (or rate) on the response scale, which would result in a constant difference on the linearized scale.
-In the following, we estimate two Poisson models, one linearized OFM (OzFM) (with stairway dummies [#OFM]) and one LzRM.
+In the following, we estimate two Poisson models, one linearized OFM (OzFM) (with stairway dummies \@ref(ofm)) and one LzRM.
 Then we will assess the model fit (using fitted responses).
-If the learning process is linear on the linearized scale, we can expect to see the following:
+If the learning process is linear on the log scale, we can expect to see the following:

 1. The two step coefficients of the OzFM become similar (they were wide apart for ToT).
-1. The slope effect of the LzRM is the same as teh step sizes.
+1. The slope effect of the LzRM is the same as the step sizes.
 1. Both models fit similar initial performance (intercepts)

 We estimate both models as usual, with conditional effects for Design: